-An introduction to basic problems in metaphysics and natural theology designed to familiarize students with: (a) the origins of these problems in mediaeval Christian philosophy, and (b) a doctrinal response in terms of a contemporary Christian synthesis based on the philosophy of St. Thomas Aquinas; and an introduction to basic problems in epistemology in the context of modern and contemporary philosophy.
+An historical introduction to basic problems in metaphysics and the philosophical investigation of God, emphasizing the mediaeval Christian philosophical synthesis and its contemporary expression and an introduction to basic problems in epistemology in the context of modern and contemporary philosophy.
+TEXTS: Selected readings from mediaeval, modern and contemporary philosophy.

-TEXTS: Sources for a Christian Philosophy of Being and God-Monahan; selected readings in modern and contemporary epistemology.
+Lectures: Two hours a week, two semesters.
 Seminar: One hour every second week.

-303: A Christian Moral Philosophy
+303: Moral Philosophy